orger-lab/megabouts/_sources/usage.rst.txt

       conda create --name megabouts python=3.11

-   Activate the environment:
+   Then activate the environment:

    .. code-block:: bash

       conda activate megabouts

 2. **Install PyTorch [for GPU setup]**:
-   Megabouts depends on PyTorch, to get GPU support, install PyTorch by following the instruction on the `PyTorch website <https://pytorch.org/get-started/locally/>`_ to install the appropriate version for your system.
+   Megabouts depends on PyTorch.
+To enable GPU support, follow the instructions on the `PyTorch website <https://pytorch.org/get-started/locally/>`_ to install the appropriate version for your system.

    Example installation command: